Stefan Mols: Club career

+Blackburn Rovers

-In January 2017, the 18 year old signed a professional contract with the first team, penning a deal which would keep him in the club till the summer of 2019.
+In January 2017, Mols signed a two-and-a-half year professional contract with Blackburn Rovers.

 On 4 October 2017, Mols made his professional debut for Blackburn Rovers in their EFL Trophy tie against Bury, replacing Craig Conway in the 1-0 defeat.

-On 6 October Mols joined Intercity on loan until end of the season.
-On 22 January Mols returned to Rovers.
+On 6 October 2020, Mols joined Spanish fourth-tier club Intercity on loan until end of the season.
+On 22 January 2021, he was recalled to Rovers.
+After returning, he trialled with Burnley U23.

 Mols was released by Rovers at the end of the 2020–21 season at the expiration of his contract with the club.

+Warrington Town

-On 12 October 2021, Mols joined Warrington Town.
-Mols signed a new one-year deal in July 2022.
+On 12 October 2021, Mols joined Northern Premier League Premier Division club Warrington Town.
+He signed a new one-year deal in July 2022.

+Curzon Ashton

+Mols signed for fellow National League North side Curzon Ashton on 20 June 2023.

+Tamworth

+On 11 July 2025, Mols signed for National League side Tamworth.